 HCFANY Blog RSS Feed

-HCFANY is grateful to have had the opportunity to testify at the 2024 Joint Legislative Budget Hearing on Health.
-Our detailed written comments are linked here.
-The Executive Budget includes many positive proposals that will help protect consumers from medical debt and enhance their ability to access affordable health coverage, including: In addition to addressing these […]
+HCFANY is thankful to have the opportunity to testify at the 2025 Joint Legislative Budget Hearing on Health.
+Our fully detailed written comments are here.
+The Executive Budget includes many proposals to help protect and enhance New Yorker’s access to affordable health coverage.
+However, the current federal landscape on health care access is uncertain, as […]

-HCFANY Applauds Governor Hochul for 2024 State of the State Proposals
+HCFANY commends Governor Hochul for 2025 State of the State Proposals

 Investing in Children When It Matters Most: The First 1000 Days on Medicaid